apache/flink/docs/content.zh/docs/dev/table/modules.md

 ##  Module Lifecycle and Resolution Order

 A module can be loaded, enabled, disabled and unloaded.
 When TableEnvironment loads a module initially, it enables the module by default.
-Flink supports multiple modules and keeps track of the loading order to resolve metadata. *E.g.*, when there are two functions of the same name residing in two modules, Flink always resolves the function reference to the one in the 1st enabled module.
+Flink supports multiple modules and keeps track of the loading order to resolve metadata.
+Besides, Flink only resolves the functions among enabled modules. *E.g.*, when there are two functions of the same name residing in two modules, there will be three conditions.
+- If both of the modules are enabled, then Flink resolves the function according to the resolution order of the modules.
+- If one of them is disabled, then Flink resolves the function to the enabled module.
+- If both of the modules are disabled, then Flink cannot resolve the function.

 Users can change the resolution order by using modules in a different declared order. *E.g.*, users can specify Flink to find functions first in Hive by `USE MODULES hive, core`.

 Besides, users can also disable modules by not declaring them. *E.g.*, users can specify Flink to disable core module by `USE MODULES hive` (However, it is strongly not recommended disabling core module).
 Disable a module does not unload it, and users can enable it again by using it. *E.g.*, users can bring back core module and place it in the first by `USE MODULES core, hive`.
 A module can be enabled only when it is loaded already.
 Using an unloaded module will throw an Exception.
 Eventually, users can unload a module.

-Flink only resolves the functions among enabled modules.
 The difference between disabling and unloading a module is that TableEnvironment still keeps the disabled modules, and users can list all loaded modules to view the disabled modules.

 ## Namespace